 Of course, you are talking ridiculously slowly and are wearing a headset.
 We’ll fix that in the next few days of therapy.

-During the second day of intensive stuttering therapy, we review your ability to talk without stuttering using the DAF machine at a very slow speaking rate.
+During the second day of therapy, we review your ability to talk without stuttering using the DAF machine at a very slow speaking rate.
 While you are talking so slowly you learn to put words into phrases.
 It’s important for your brain to have a plan of what you are going to say.

 You also learn to keep your voice on all through each phrase.
 We call this ‘continuous phonation”.
 Research studies have shown that people who stutter don’t do as well as others when they have to turn their voices on and off quickly.
 This is a “physiological” difference between stutterers and non-stutterers.
 The way to get around this is to keep your voice flowing on as much as you can.